anurag0-crypto/MLDLTask5/README.md

 # CIFAR-10: ANN vs CNN Comparative Analysis

-A hands-on comparison of a fully-connected neural network (ANN) and a convolutional neural network (CNN) on the CIFAR-10 image dataset, built with TensorFlow/Keras.
+A hands on comparison of a fully-connected neural network (ANN) and a convolutional neural network (CNN) on the CIFAR-10 image dataset, built with TensorFlow/Keras.

 ## Description

-CIFAR-10 has 60,000 small color photos (32x32 pixels) split across 10 categories — airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.
+CIFAR-10 has 60,000 small color photos (32x32 pixels) split across 10 categories : airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.
 This project trains two different neural networks on the same data, under the same conditions (15 epochs, same batch size, same train/validation/test split), and compares how well each one learns to classify the images.

 ## Results